Use indexer clusters to scale indexing

 - Simplified set up and control of distributed search.
 See "Enable the search head".

 - Better insight into the state of your indexers through the clustering dashboards.
-See "View the master dashboard".
+See "View the manager node dashboard".

 - Ability to take advantage of additional cluster management capabilities as they're developed.

 The main downsides of employing a cluster for scaling indexing capacity are these:

 - You must install an additional Splunk Enterprise instance to function as the cluster manager node.